 1. How do I get admitted to MTech (ECE)?

-In order to get admitted to MTech (ECE) you need to have appeared in the GATE (EC) exam within the last three years.
+To get admitted to MTech (ECE), you must have appeared in the GATE (EC) exam within the last three years.
 You should then apply for the PG programs in IISc by mentioning MTech ECE as one of your choices.
 Shortlisted applicants will then be called for an online technical video interview.
 A combination of the GATE score and the interview performance will determine your admission offer.

-2. How do I prepare for the technical interview for MTech (ECE)?
+2. How do I prepare for the MTech (ECE) technical interview?

-Shortlisted candidates will be invited for an interview.
-Due to the prevailing situation, only online interviews will be held in 2021.
+Shortlisted candidates will be invited for an in-person interview.
 The interview will test candidates on basics and will be within the undergraduate curriculum / GATE syllabus.

 3. How are campus placements for MTech (ECE) students?
-What are the areas in which students can start a career after MTech in (ECE).
+What areas in which can students start a career after MTech in (ECE)?

 4. What is the difference between MTech (ECE) and other programs such as MTech (Microelectronics and VLSI), MTech (Signal Processing), MTech (Artificial Intelligence) and MTech (DESE)?

 MTech (ECE) is the flagship program of the ECE department at IISc.
 The ECE department also participates in three other masters programs: MTech (Microelectronics and VLSI), MTech (Signal Processing), MTech (Artificial Intelligence).
 The difference among these programs are primarily in the core courses of these programs.
 The MTech (ECE) program positions students to make impactful contributions in industry, academia in the broad area of communications.
 However, there are several aspects of communications that overlap with VLSI design, signal processing and artificial intelligence.
 Thus all these programs interact with one another and students from several of these programs often take similar courses.